 Dan Sebranek is a renowned singer, songwriter and musician who started his musical career at the age of 14 with musical roots in bluegrass and rock and roll.
 He has shared the stage with Johnsmith, Michael Martin Murphey, Hans Mayer, Bill Miller, John Prine, Perry Jordan (Heartsfield) along with Pure Prairie League.
 In Dan’s early days as a troubadour he performed primarily with the duo, Runaway.
 Currently Dan is performing solo acoustic music around the world.
-He performs each year in Ireland bringing the gifts of music and song across the sea (Enchanted Way Tours).
-He is inspired by Dan Fogelberg, James Taylor and Bryan Sutton with positive responses from audiences across the country who enjoy Dan’s musical versatility.
-Dan’s tours are close to home in his native state of Wisconsin, however, he travels to Florida (Siesta Key / Key Largo) and Colorado each year as well.
+He performs each year in Ireland bringing the gifts of music and song across the sea.
+He is inspired by Dan Fogelberg, James Taylor and Bryan Sutton and has been met with positive responses from audiences across the country who enjoy Dan’s musical versatility.

 - The St. Mane Theatre box office will open at 6:30 p.m. the day of the event.
 Remaining tickets will be sold in-person beginning at that time.